hookdeck/chargebee-demo/docs/tutorial.md

                                     └─ /webhooks/chargebee/payments
 ```

-If you prefer to dive directly into the code, you can find the complete implementation in the [Chargebee Billing Hookdeck demo GitHub repository](https://github.com/hookdeck/chargebee-billing-demo).
+If you prefer to dive directly into the code, you can find the complete implementation in the [Chargebee Hookdeck demo GitHub repository](https://github.com/hookdeck/chargebee-billing-demo).

 ## Prerequisites